 Active Math: Roll, Count, Run, and Stick

 - Roll the die onto the Color Wheel

 2. Count the number of dots and find the same number of beads in the corresponding color.
 My 7-year old is helping his brother to count five red beads on the photo above.

 3. Run to your destination (that is wherever you placed the contact paper).

 4. Stick beads to contact paper.

-There are lots of really good math games that allow kids to be active.
+There are lots of really good math games that allow kids to burn some energy.
 I hope to share our favorite ones with you soon.
 If you want to read about my philosophy of Early Math Education, please read it here.
 If you are looking for some math with LEGOs check out Decomposing number 5 and Decomposing number 10.
 Or try math activities based on Counting Books.